 One specific area they look at is your medical history.

 Because medical history is one of the most important factors in assessing your overall risk, life insurance providers take extensive measures to ensure your information is accurate, including looking at reports from the MIB.

 Here’s everything you need to know about the Medical Information Bureau as it pertains to buying life insurance.

 Table of Contents

 The Medical Information Bureau is an organization, specifically a membership corporation, who collects information about health and life insurance applicants.

-Over time, the MIB and the information they provide has become the standard used by life insurance companies to assess risk when assessing rating classes to new clients.
+Over time, the MIB and the information they provide has become the standard used by life insurance companies to assess risk when assigning rating classes to new clients.

-Any errors, mistakes, or omissions are then highlighted with additional information provided for the life insurance underwriters to more closely review.
+Any errors, mistakes, or omissions are then highlighted, and additional information is provided for the life insurance underwriters to review more closely.

 Not only does the MIB ensure the accuracy of life insurance applications, it’s also a time-efficient and cost-effective method of checking medical records.